Mjolner-ServiceNow/mimisbrunnr.dk/_docs/integration-app/outbound-trigger.md

 - **Service Provider**
   The Service Provider to which this trigger applies.

+- **Ignore Service Provider Updates**
+  Check true if trigger should ignore updates made by the integration user.

 - **Table**
   The primary table the trigger will monitor.
 This selection also determines which fields are available for use in the condition.